 If the fire or intruder alarm sounds wait for instructions from the invigilator.
-If it's necessary to evacuate an exam room, you will be escorted to the Astroturf pitches. silence must be always maintained.
+If it's necessary to evacuate an exam room, you will be escorted to the playground nearest the tennis courts.
+Silence must be maintained as you are still under formal exam conditions.
 When it's safe to do so you will be escorted back to your room and the exam restarted.

-As in all cases of disruption to exams, a full report of the incident and the action taken will be sent to the examination board.
+As in all cases of disruption to exams, a full report of the incident and the action taken will be sent to the exam board.